CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0138-Copy-List-with-Random-Pointer.md

 ```
 Input: head = [[1,1],[2,1]]
 Output: [[1,1],[2,1]]
 ```

+### Constraints:

+- The number of nodes in the list is in the range [0, 1000].
+- `-10000 <= Node.val <= 10000`
+- Node.random is null or is pointing to some node in the linked list.
 ---

-## Solution for Copy List with Random Pointer
+##  Approach to Solve the Copy List with Random Pointer Problem

 ### Understand the Problem: